martinmatin/Tutorials/src/mechanical/2018/bigRobot.md

 ![alt text](mechanical/2018/bigRobotSrc/cage.jpg)

-The floors can ratate thanks to a dynamixel and a bearing wheel.
-To place the bearing wheel on the rotating axis we insert the last floor with the others floors with the bearing wheel between them as shown in the next figure :
+The floors can rotate thanks to a dynamixel and a bearing wheel.
+To place the bearing wheel on the rotating axis we insert the last floor into the others floors with the bearing wheel between them as shown in the next figure :

 ![alt text](mechanical/2018/bigRobotSrc/cage_assembly.PNG)